|

 nowhere near the pass.
 A Snogo (snow blower truck) and a road grading machine

-tomorrow to open as much of
+are going down tomorrow to open as much of

 the road as they can.